September 27, 2017

 Six-year-old to Serve as Honorary Captain for La Roche Soccer Team

 PITTSBURGH, Sept.
 27, 2017 – On Oct.
-7 the La Roche College soccer teams will have a special guest on the sidelines.
+7 the La Roche University soccer teams will have a special guest on the sidelines.
 Leo Zambori, a first-grade student battling leukemia, will serve as honorary captain for the men’s team for the second time.

 La Roche junior and midfielder Conner Hagins said, “Leo is an excited 6-year-old boy who has changed my life.
 He is the biggest Redhawk soccer fan we have and wears his La Roche gear with great pride.”